Commodity Futures Modernization Act of 2000: Dispute

 In the ensuing Congressional hearings, the three members of the PWG dissenting from the CFTC's "unilateral" actions argued the CFTC was not the proper body, and the CEA was not the proper statute, to regulate OTC derivatives activities.
 Banks and securities firms dominated the OTC derivatives market.
 Their regulators needed to be involved in any regulation of the market.
 Bank regulators and the SEC already monitored and regulated bank and broker-dealer OTC Derivatives activities.
 The dissenting PWG members explained that any effort to regulate those activities through the CEA would only lead to the activities moving outside the United States.
 In the 1980s banks had used offshore branches to book transactions potentially covered by the CEA.
 Securities firms were still using London and other foreign offices to book at least securities related derivatives transactions.
 Any change in regulation of OTC derivatives should only occur after a full study of the issue by the entire PWG.

-CFTC Chair Brooksley Born replied that the CFTC had exclusive authority over "futures" under the CEA and could not allow the other PWG members to dictate the CFTC's authority under that statute.
+CFTC Chair Mrs.Brooksley Born replied that the CFTC had exclusive authority over "futures" under the CEA and could not allow the other PWG members to dictate the CFTC's authority under that statute.
 She pointed out the "concept release" did not propose, nor presuppose the need for, any change in the regulatory treatment of OTC derivatives.
 She noted, however, that changes in the OTC derivatives market had made that market more similar to futures markets.

 Congress passed a law preventing the CFTC from changing its treatment of OTC derivatives through March 1999.
 CFTC Chair Born lost control of the issue at the CFTC when three of her four fellow Commissioners announced they supported the legislation and would temporarily not vote to take any action concerning OTC derivatives.
 CFTC Chair Born resigned effective June 1999.
 Her successor, William Rainer, was CFTC Chair when the PWG Report was issued in November 1999.